binkley/homebrewery-files/tuckers-kobolds.md

 #### Always with Fire
 _(Rating: 3/10; Role: Setup)_

 Hidden spills of [Oil](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Oil1SP) pour from above within 10', and oil pours from murder holes onto the floor 30' in both directions.
-Each creature in range must make a **Mundane Dexterity saving throw** to avoid dousing from above.
+Each creature in range must make a **Mundane Save** (Dexterity) to avoid dousing from above.

+#### Breakup
+_(Rating: 9/10; Role: Deadly, and Split the Party)_

+A _Glyph of Warding_ explodes.
+Characters failing a **Magical Save** (Wisdom) are teleported up to 120' along the main passage &mdash; ahead and behind &mdash; at locations chosen by the DM, and are immediately ambushed from murder holes.

 #### Cruel Cultivation
 _(Rating: 7/10; Role: Attrition)_